J-Tebbetts/ILLiadGoogleScholarSearchAddon/README.md

-# ILLiad Google Search Addon
+# ILLiad Google Scholar Search Addon

 ## Version

-- 2.2.1
-    - Added support to fall back to Chromium if WebView2 is unavailable

-- 2.2.0
-    - Updated addon to use the WebView2 (Edge-based) browser

-- 2.1.0:

-    - Added support to open the current URL with the default browser

-- 2.0.0:

-    - Added support for chromium-based browser

-- 1.1:
+- 2.2.2

-    - Initial version of addon
+    - Forked from ILLiad Google Search Addon
+    - Modified to use Google Scholar instead of Google for search functions.

 ## Summary
-This addon is an ILLiad client addon that performs a generic Google search for the LoanTitle for loans and the PhotoArticleTitle for articles.
+This addon is an ILLiad client addon that performs a Google Scholar search for the LoanTitle for loans and the PhotoArticleTitle for articles.

 The addon will display on request forms.